TruthAnchor/TWTuth_Agent/README.md

-Piece	What it does	How it fits your project ITwitterFTSO oracle	on-chain Twitter sentiment score (0–100) from FTSO	You already scrape tweets and store them on IPFS; the FTSO gives you a decentralized, aggregated “tweetScore” you can trust in Solidity.
-IJsonApi proof	verifiable macroeconomic data (0–100) delivered as a JSON-API proof	You upload CSVs of tweet data; macro data (e.g. CPI, GDP growth) can be similarly fetched off-chain and submitted on-chain with a proof.
-CompositeSentimentConsumer	blends social (70%) + macro (30%) into one 18-dec fixed-point “composite”	Gives you a single on-chain indicator you can use to:
-Dynamically price your datasets (higher price when sentiment is bullish)

-Trigger governance proposals when the composite crosses thresholds

-Feed your “pricing agent” so it can adjust bids/offers automatically

-Deploying with: 0xD577F6C41780d0D47cF644297d10A15DCeE35223
-Keeper role will be granted to: 0xD577F6C41780d0D47cF644297d10A15DCeE35223 PricePredictorOracle deployed to: 0x431ac67aCC345d42F27e2119aC92B4f6dAd69Ed4

-CompositeSentimentConsumer deployed to: 0x6eDb539fa857f96c6B2cD4DDd1654e8D8e90d06F

-  deployer: 0xD577F6C41780d0D47cF644297d10A15DCeE35223
-  keeper:    0xD577F6C41780d0D47cF644297d10A15DCeE35223
-MockTwitterFTSO deployed to: 0x30E0bbC0888e691c60232843fc80514f3538645d

-FTSO:
-Twitter-sentiment FTSO feed
-push sentiment into FTSO
-fetch macro data & call updateComposite(...) read out lastComposite

 # Advanced Twitter Sentiment & Crypto Pricing Platform

-This project is an advanced, modular, and interoperable platform designed to harness real-time Twitter sentiment paired with Flare's FTSO pricing data for predicting cryptocurrency price changes.
-By integrating a Twitter scraper with AI-driven tweet analysis, and on-chain data provenance via smart contracts, this project delivers a state-of-the-art solution that addresses modern challenges in data integrity, ethical data sourcing, and efficient AI deployment.
+This project is an advanced, modular, and interoperable platform designed to harness real-time Twitter sentiment for predicting cryptocurrency price changes.
+By integrating a Twitter scraper with AI-driven tweet analysis, decentralized storage on Filecoin, and on-chain data provenance via smart contracts, this project delivers a state-of-the-art solution that addresses modern challenges in data integrity, ethical data sourcing, and efficient AI deployment.

 ---